I went swimming every day for two weeks - here's how it changed my routine for the better

 1. Swimming can help you develop a toned body

 “Swimming is a great way of improving muscular endurance and producing a lean, toned physique,” says Sam Quinn, a Level 3 personal trainer and personal training lead at Nuffield Health.
-“The four main strokes - freestyle, breaststroke, butterfly and backstroke – all require the whole body to be working simultaneously, using high energy outputs from the muscles whilst burning lots of calories.”
+“The four main strokes - freestyle, breaststroke, butterfly and backstroke – all require the whole body to work simultaneously, using high energy outputs from the muscles whilst burning lots of calories.”

-On the evenings I swam after a morning of weights in the gym, it felt like a suitably complementary exercise - one that helped recovery and served as a satisfying reminder of which muscles were getting a good workout.
+The evenings I swam after a morning of weights in the gym, it felt like a suitably complementary exercise - one that helped recovery and served as a satisfying reminder of which muscles were getting a good workout.

 Sam Quinn, personal trainer at Nuffield